winterlovet44/capstone-recommend/README.md

 In this project, I build a application about movie recommender system with Movielens 1M dataset.
 For more information about the dataset, please check [here](https://grouplens.org/datasets/movielens/1m/).
 I use Alternating Least Square which has been implemented in [implicit](https://github.com/benfred/implicit) for user recommendation and a Content-based module for related item recommendation.
-I also implement a simple web-app for perform recommend for an user or an item (model serving).
+I also implement a simple web-app to perform recommendation for the user or the item (model serving).

 This project contains four steps of ML pipeline: